'What were you thinking?!'

 Dylis got that look on her face, the one Glaw had seen her give new recruits who'd made a rookie mistake; frustrated, but holding back any sharp comments she could be making.
 'Maybe less healing of the enemy's soldiers would have done us more good then?'

 Thais responded with a smile.
 'Unlikely.
 Healing flesh takes less effort than shaping dead wood.
 Flesh wants to heal, wood wants to stay the same.'

-Glaw tried not to flinch at the thought, tried not to picture Lykos sinking to the bottom of the sea.
-The thought of Vita slowly drowning stung too, but he had to admit to himself that the thought of losing Lykos was more painful.
+Glaw tried not to flinch at the thought, tried not to picture Lykos sinking to the bottom of the sea with a bullet in his back.
+The thought of Vita and Thais slowly drowning stung too, but he had to admit to himself that the thought of losing Lykos was more painful.
 He felt bad for thinking that, which made the situation no better.

 'We won't need the ship if we succeed.'
 Thais was putting on such a brave face it physically pained Glaw.
 He just wanted to hug her.
 'My kind can run on water or air.
 If we rest on the island, find food and shelter, we can look at the stars and see how far we are from home.
-We can run back.'
+We'll likely be able to run back.'

 Dylis nodded in approval.